moalang/moa/docs/backlog.md

 # Rejected
 - number interface: "**" is not good match for some types, e.g, vector2
+- ";": ambiguous in class and enum, harder parsing arguments

 # Pending
 - ordered dict: convinient, but slower